AdobeDocs/pass.en/help/accountiq/operation-affecting-user-segment.md

 To create an operation:

-1. Define your segment (cohort) for analysis on any of the reports or dashboards page, using the steps in [Defining segments and timeinterval](/help/accountiq/howto-select-segment-timeinterval.md).
+1. Define your segment (cohort) for analysis on any of the reports or dashboards page, using the steps in [Defining segments and time interval](/help/accountiq/howto-select-segment-timeinterval.md).

 1. Select **[!UICONTROL Create new operation]** option available on any of the reports or dashboards pages.